yandex-cloud/terraform-provider-yandex/website/docs/r/storage_bucket.html.markdown

 * `filter` - (Optional) Filter block identifies one or more objects to which the rule applies.
 A Filter must have exactly one of Prefix, Tag, or And specified.
 The filter supports the following options:

+  - object_size_greater_than - (Optional) Minimum object size to which the rule applies.
+  - object_size_less_than - (Optional) Maximum object size to which the rule applies.
   - prefix - (Optional) Object key prefix identifying one or more objects to which the rule applies.
   - tag - (Optional) A key and value pair for filtering objects.
 E.g.: key=key1, value=value1.
   - and - (Optional) A logical `and` operator applied to one or more filter parameters.
-It should be used when both `prefix` and `tags` are used.
+It should be used when two or more of the above parameters are used.
 It supports the following parameters:

+    - object_size_greater_than - (Optional) Minimum object size to which the rule applies.
+    - object_size_less_than - (Optional) Maximum object size to which the rule applies.
     - prefix - (Optional) Object key prefix identifying one or more objects to which the rule applies.
     - tags - (Optional) Key-value pairs for filtering objects.
 All of these tags must exist in the object's tags to apply the rule.
 E.g.: key1=value1, key2=value2